peterarsentev/code_quality_principles/README.md

         return left > right ? left : right;
     }

-#### 2. Dispatch pattern instead of multiple if statements and switch anti-pattern.
+#### 2. Dispatch pattern instead of multiple if-statements and switch anti-pattern.

-Every time, when you see code like this below, replace it to dispatch pattern.
+Each time you see a code like this below, replace it to dispatch pattern.

-Multiple if statements.
+Multiple if-statements.

     public boolean sent(final Message msg) {
         boolean rsl = false;